 Gender, Age, and Ethnicity

 Men are more likely to smoke than women.
-In the United States, 17.5% men and 13.5% women are current smokers.
+In the United States, 15.6% of men and 12.0% of women are current smokers.

 While the percentage of adults over age 65 who smoke is lower than the percentage of smokers in other age groups, older adults usually have smoked for a long time (about 40 years) and tend to be heavier smokers, according to the American Lung Association.
 Because of this, older smokers are more likely to have smoking-related illnesses.